German Politics and Society

 German Politics and Society (GP&S) is a peer-reviewed academic journal published by Berghahn edited by Jeffrey J. Anderson.
-It explores issues in modern Germany from the conjointed perspectives of the social sciences, history, and cultural studies, and provides a forum for critical analysis and debate about politics, history, film, literature, visual arts, and popular culture.
+It explores issues in contemporary Germany from the conjoined perspectives of the social sciences, history, and cultural studies, and provides a forum for critical analysis and debate about politics, history, film, literature, visual arts, and popular culture.
 Every issue presents contributions by scholars commenting on recent books about Germany.

 Indexing

 German Politics & Society is indexed/abstracted in: